sounisi5011/metalsmith-pug-extra/README.md

 | ------------------ | ------------------------------ | -------- | -------------- | ---------------------------------------------------- |
 | **`locals`**       | `Object`                       | `✖`      | `{}`           | Pass additional locals to the template                  |
 | **`useMetadata`**  | `boolean`                      | `✖`      | `false`        | Expose [Metalsmith's global metadata](https://metalsmith.io/#-metadata-json-) and file data to the [Pug] template |

+### `render.defaultOptions`

+Initial value of the option argument of the `render()` function.
+It can be used to specify an option based on the default value.